 A fully browsable, archived version of the 2004-05 website is available here.

 I switched to a different design in 2006, something darker and narrower.
 The website had grown considerably by then.
-I was publishing whatever concept art I could get my hands on and digitizing articles from a variety of sources, including Judith and Garfield Reeves-Stevens’ The Art of Star Trek and old issues of Star Trek: The Magazine.
+I was publishing whatever concept art I could get my hands on and digitizing articles from a variety of sources, including Garfield and Judith Reeves-Stevens’ The Art of Star Trek and old issues of Star Trek: The Magazine.
 (I was only beginning to understand the meaning of “copyright” around that time.)

-I also got help — from Andrew Probert, who shared several of his Star Trek: The Motion Picture and The Next Generation designs with me, and T.C.
-Tobias, who had done a lot of digging into the production history of the first Star Trek film and contributed several articles to the website, including interviews with Richard Taylor and David J. Negron.
+I also got help — from Andrew Probert, who shared several of his Star Trek: The Motion Picture and The Next Generation designs with me, and Tracy Tobias, who had done a lot of digging into the production history of the first Star Trek film and contributed several articles to the website, including interviews with Richard Taylor and David J. Negron.

 The site won several awards, including Bernd Schneider’s, who praised its “visible progression toward perfect elaboration,” and Paul Krillmeed’s, who said, “Finally a Star Trek site with something new to say.”

 The Internet Archive’s Wayback Machine has saved a version from October 2006.